amalm23/Nutritional-Health-Tracker-Brunel/README.md

 - Homepage
 - Registration
-- Login
+- Login -> Ehtesham, Amal
 - After Login Menu
 - Physical Health Tracker
 - Mental Health Quiz
-- Nutrional Health Tracker; currently does not contain advice, will be changed
+- Nutrional Health Tracker; currently does not contain advice, will be changed -> Amal
 - After Nutritional Health Tracker Menu
 - About Us?
 - 'My Tips' = generic tips for each of the different type of health and well-beinf